Gamba: Marry Gaussian Splatting with Mamba for single view 3D reconstruction: Method

 \section{Method}

-In this section, we detail our proposed single-view 3D reconstruction pipeline with 3D Gaussian Splatting (Fig.~\ref{fig:overall_gambaformer}), called ``Gamba", whose core mechanism is the GambaFormer to predict 3D Gaussian from a single input image (Section~\ref{gambaformer}).
-We design an elaborate Gaussian parameter constrain robust training pipeline (Section~\ref{subsec:robust-train}) to ensure stability and high quality.
+In this section, we detail our proposed single-view 3D reconstruction pipeline, which incorporates 3D Gaussian Splatting (3DGS) as depicted in Figure~\ref{fig:overall_gambaformer}(a), dubbed as ``Gamba."
+The core component of this pipeline is the GambaFormer, which predicts 3D Gaussians from a single image input (see Sec.~\ref{gambaformer}).
+We design elaborate constraints on the Gaussian parameters and a progressive training strategy, as discussed in Sec.~\ref{subsec:robust-train}, to achieve end-to-end training and high-fidelity reconstruction.